nrfconnect/sdk-nrfxlib/softdevice_controller/README.rst

 +--------------------------------+-----------------+--------------+-----------+

 .. note::
+   Periodic Advertising is supported as an experimental feature on the nRF53 Series.
    For Connectionless CTE Advertising, angle of arrival (AoA) is supported, but angle of departure (AoD) is not.

 Proprietary feature support: